Ipicazog/calplo/README.md

     ·   SYSTEM

         - Linux: copy the content of "packages_for_calculations_plots" in the terminal and press enter.
-                 Then write in the terminal python3 and drag "Calculations_&_Plots"
+                 Then write in the terminal python3 and drag "Calculations_&_Plots.py"

         - WINDOWS: Compile "Calculations_&_Plots.py" with spyder or something like it.